About this course

 - Do the ‘proper’ PSCRB course instead of ‘Advanced Sea Survival for Yachtsmen’.
 The latter has not got an STCW Code which has the following implications: Not all flag states recognise the Advanced Sea Survival, meaning you might have to do the PSCRB later anyway.
 Your certificate will have a negative endorsement (‘not to be used on vessels with davit-launched life rafts’).
 There is also no updating course available for the Advanced Sea Survival.

 - Pre-study makes the difference.
 That’s why we send you the course notes as soon as you book.
-You can also access course notes on our iPad and Android app.

 - Be familiar with the career progression requirements.
 A simple progression chart can be found here.